opensvc/docs.opensvc.com/source/collector.docker.registries.rst

 		--env netmask=<netmask in cidr or octal notation> \
 		--env gateway=<gateway ip address>

-Note, <svcname> should be set to a fully qualified domain name to be able to use the registry over internet.
-Example: registry.opensvc.com
+* ``<svcname>`` should be set to a DNS resolved fully qualified domain name to be able to use the registry over internet.
+Example: ``registry.opensvc.com``
+* This command does not handle the DNS configuration.
+* The OpenSVC agent running this command must be registered on the OpenSVC public collector, hence the user running the command must have an account on this collector (free).

 Unprovision a registry service
 ------------------------------